jasonbolton/IOTA-Jukebox/README.md

 Dependencies

 This program was made with Python 3.6.4.
 To run this program, pyota needs to be installed.
+You will also need to install tinytag.

 You can find pyota at: https://github.com/iotaledger/iota.lib.py

 You can find python at https://www.python.org/downloads/

+You can install tinytag with 'pip install tinytag'

 Todo: